Math major and advanced courses FAQ

 http://catalog.yale.edu/ycps/academic-regulations/special-arrangements/#Simultaneous_Bach_and_Masters

 Please note that the minimum eligibility criteria in mathematics include at least 75% A/A- within the major as well as 75% A/A- overall.
-This is a higher percentage than the two third required by the university in general.
+It must be satisfied at the time of application, and remain satisfied after fifth-semester grades are included.

 Where can I find the math B.S./M.S. degree requirements?